Dismantling Data Silos And Delivering Unprecedented Insight With UAIDP

 We have witnessed increasing efforts from utilities to dismantle data silos between their various operations.
 Some are doing a terrific job with this, others not so much.
 It is not uncommon to see data from, say, customer experience joined with asset and distribution data; the result is clearer vision into these processes and more reliable performance overall.
 Or consider the example of smart-meter data being combined with real-time outage data and asset-health data, resulting in enhanced customer service, more accurate preventive maintenance and better load balancing.

 The possibilities of these data alignments seem endless.
-With EWDI we can properly merge HR and finance data with field-service data or asset-maintenance services to assess how skills-enhancement programs are truly improving crews’ field service.
+With UAIDP we can properly merge HR and finance data with field-service data or asset-maintenance services to assess how skills-enhancement programs are truly improving crews’ field service.
 This smarter data alignment provides unprecedented analysis of, say, the financial impact of downed assets or system failures.

 We now can.

-And because EWDI is cloud-based, utilities no longer have to worry about building and maintaining systems large enough to hold this much data while servicing millions of users at the same time.
+And because UAIDP is cloud-based, utilities no longer have to worry about building and maintaining systems large enough to hold this much data while servicing millions of users at the same time.
 Similarly, cloud computing provides elasticity, meaning that utilities can expand the system during dark-sky periods to accommodate more users but can contract again when usage is low, which saves them money.
 And above all, it eliminates the single point of failure.

 Let's get your data streamlined today!